 NW Regional Council

 NW Regional Council serves seniors and people who need long-term care in Island, San Juan, Skagit, and Whatcom Counties.
 They coordinate advanced care planning presentations in the community and have staff available to do small group, family or 1:1 facilitation of ACP conversations—general interest, first steps, documentation review and/or completion.
 In most cases, they can also help as witnesses and notaries.
 For more information contact program specialist, Kate Massey, at 360-676-6749 or 360-410-5817.

 Addendum Options for Advanced Directives

 In light of COVID-19, you may choose to specify your wishes related to treatment for this virus.
-Here are four addendum options (below).
-Once completed, send these updates to medical decision makers and primary care office.
+Here are four addendum options.

 Addendum provided by the Hemlock Society from San Diego, CA:

 COVID-19 Directive, adapted from The Art of Dying Well: A Practical Guide to a Good End of Life, by Katy Butler © 2019:

 COVID-19 Addendum from Frank Ostaseski, an adaption of a letter originally created by Katy Butler